maashon/Stereo-reconstruction/README.md

 the obtained disparity maps from the Naive approach, the DP algorithm and in built opencv SBM algorithm are compared using SSD,MSQ and SSIM metrics.Also the runtime of all mentioned algorithms are stored in the excel file.

-PSNR and SSIM metric calculatoin taken from :
+PSNR and SSIM metric calculation is done with a python script seperately.Code for SSIM and PSNR taken from :

 SSIM

 https://www.pyimagesearch.com/2017/06/19/image-difference-with-opencv-and-python/